Jintram/2025_FLIM_analysis_building_blocks/README.md

 # Reading ptu data

 The file `reading_FLIM_image.py` is an example script that shows how to read a ptu file.
+(It's based on a previous example script I wrote for a course.)

 To correctly process the image, you'll need to know technical details about the measurement, such as the measurement period and number of bins.
 These can be read out with the `ptufile` package by Christoph Gohlke, see code snippet below.
+I also recommend this package for reading in the ptufiles to python arrays.

-It's also convenient to use the `dtime=0` setting to make sure the array size is consistent with the number of bins.
+Importantly, when importing data with `ptufile`, it's convenient to use the `dtime=0` setting to make sure the array size is consistent with the number of bins.

+Code snippet:
 ```
+import ptufile as pf

 # Read in the file of interest
 ptu_im = pf.imread(MYFILEPATH, dtime=0)[0,:,:,:,:] # reading it this way ensures that the number of bins is correct
     # [0,:,:,:,:] throws out the first dimensions, which we don't need